 One thing you'll notice about all of our event pages is that they encourage you to bring 2-way radios if you have them.
-We use FRS/GMRS radios to communicate while driving.
+We use GMRS radios to communicate while driving.
 This could be anything from amusing banter to important instructions along the route.
 While certainly not required, they definitely enhance the enjoyment of our drives.

 We operate on channel 20, sub-channel 3